nubot-nudt/single_nubot_gazebo/README.md

 Finally, the robot rotates and translates with trajectory planning.
 That is, the robot accelerates at constant acceleration and stays at constant speed when it reaches the maximum velocity.

 You could click the 'Edit->Reset World' from the menu (or press ctrl-shift-r) to reset the simulation world and the robot would do the basic motions again.

+When the robot finally reaches its last state: HOME, you could run
+` $ rosrun nubot_gazebo nubot_teleop_keyboard`
+to control the movement of the robot.

 ## Part III.
 Keyboad control robot movement
  1. In nubot_gazebo.cc, comment "nubot_auto_control();" and uncomment "nubot_be_control();" in function UpdateChild().